 Re-assess your budget

 Determine your budget and stick to it.
-Some agents in Phnom Penh, especially freelance agents, are great at taking your budget, doubling it and then showing you properties in this price range.
+Some landlords in Phnom Penh are great at taking your budget, doubling it and then showing you properties in this price range.
 Don’t let it happen – keep your rental spend at a comfortable level.

 It’s time to search for your home!